Automattic/Iris/docs.md

 ## Basic Setup

 Download the zip on the the [repo][] or clone it or pull it or whatever you're most comfortable with.
-There are minified of full versions.
-The -basic versions do not contain the [Color.js][] dependency, which you would then have to include separately.
+There are minified or full versions in the `dist` directory.
+The -basic versions do not bundle the [Color.js][] dependency, which you would then have to include separately.

 Then do something like the following: